Know Be Do connects the dots of the Christian life.

 Know Be Do is very insightful and inspiring.
 It is clear and thought-provoking, challenging especially the new believer to grow in his or her faith.
 It is a reminder for even the mature believer to know his Lord, to be all God wants him to be, and to then do—obey—God's commands.

-Hershael York—Dean, The Southern Baptist Theological Seminary, Pastor, Buck Run Baptist Church
+Hershael York—Dean, The Southern Baptist Theological Seminary

 Know Be Do was a GREAT tool for our men's Bible study breakfast all last year.
 I highly recommend it!

-Hershael York—Dean, The Southern Baptist Theological Seminary, Pastor, Buck Run Baptist Church
+Hershael York—Dean, The Southern Baptist Theological Seminary

 Rob Mullins—Senior Pastor, Crossroads Baptist Church